Facilities > VLA > Documentation > Manuals > Guide to Proposing for the VLA

 General and Shared Risk Observing (GO / SRO) Steps to Completion

-4. If you are proposing for spectral line observations, run the GO Setup Tool (GOST, a Java application) to define your correlator setup and save a snapshot of the tool GUI to disk.
-If you have trouble running GOST please contact the NRAO Helpdesk.
+- If you are proposing for spectral line observations, use RCT-proposing to create your correlator setup.
+If you have trouble using RCT-proposing please contact the NRAO Science Helpdesk.

-• If you are proposing for spectral line observations, select Observing Type = Spectroscopy in the General section of your proposal.
-Then add a Spectroscopic Resource and attach the GOST snapshot (that you previously saved) to this resource.
-The GOST snapshot describes everything needed to specify the lines you want to observe and what correlator resources are needed for the observation.
+- If you are proposing for spectral line observations, select Observing Type = Spectroscopy in the General section of your proposal.
+Then add a Spectroscopic Resource and attach the RCT-proposing PDF (that you previously created) to this resource.
+The RCT-proposing PDF describes everything needed to specify the lines you want to observe and what correlator resources are needed for the observation.

 Resident Shared Risk Observing (RSRO) Steps to Completion